-In connection with the Matters Arising entitled "Commercial Project" detailed on the schedule considered earlier in the meeting, the Director of Resources circulated the more detailed
+In connection with the Matters Arising entitled "Commercial Project" detailed on the schedule considered earlier in the meeting, the Director of Resources circulated the more detailed cost breakdown as requested by Members previously.

 RESOLVED that the information be received and noted.